foreverbell/acm-icpc-cheat-sheet/README.md

-# acm-icpc-template
+# acm-icpc-library

-My own code library (a.k.a. reference document) used in ACM-ICPC.
+My code library (a.k.a. reference document) used in ACM-ICPC.

 Execute command `make` to generate the target pdf file.